![]() | Other application modules is a group holding various application modules. |

 If you use another measurement method, for example, the 62 % method mentioned in IEEE Std 80-2013 and IEEE Std 81-2012, refer to the according standard about the current injection and measurement directions.

-The results can be displayed with or without the current Reduction factor taken into account.
+The results can be displayed with or without the current Split factor taken into account.

-Current reduction factor enabled ✓: the results represent the measurement results for the local grounding system.
+Current split factor enabled ✓: the results represent the measurement results for the local grounding system.

-Current reduction factor disabled ×: the results represent the measurement results for the total grounding system (for example, including other connected transmission towers).
+Current split factor disabled ×: the results represent the measurement results for the total grounding system (for example, including other connected transmission towers).

 You can also switch between Z/Phi and R/X representation of the impedance values.